tiaradwiputri/quiz-handson-c1/quiz.md

   - `sales`: name of department or division
   - `salary`: income level, divided into low, medium and high

-In this quiz, we will try to predict employee that given a chance to resign or not based on the `left` column as our target variable.
+In this quiz, we will try to predict wether or not the employee has resignation tendency using `left` column as our target variable.
 Let's take a look mean of `average_monthly_hours` of each division and history of employee resign.

 ```
 # your code here